MicrosoftDocs/architecture-center/docs/web-apps/guides/reliable-web-app/java/plan-implementation-content.md

 ## Existing web app

 The existing web app is on premises.
 It's a monolithic Java web app that runs a web based media stream called Airsonic.
-Airsonic is a well-known open-source project.
-For this guidance though, we act as if Proseware developed Airsonic in-house and owns all the code.
+Airsonic is a well-known open-source project, but in this scenario, Proseware owns the code.
 Code ownership is a more common scenario than an upstream dependency.
 The on-premises web app runs on an Apache Tomcat web server with a PostgreSQL database.

-The web app is an employee-facing, LOB, training application.
+The web app is a line-of-business training app.
+It's employee-facing.
 Proseware employees use the application to complete required HR training.
 The on-premises web app suffers from common challenges.
 These challenges include extended timelines to build and ship new features and difficulty scaling different application components under higher load.

 ## Service level objective